finxol/blog/content/posts/blog-template.md

 Are you enjoying this blog?
 If so, you can also reuse the template to make your own blog just like this one!

+## Features

+- ✏️ Easy Markdown post authoring
+- 🖌️ Clean minimal style for easy reading
+- 🚀 Deploy anywhere!
+- 🎨 Easily customisable
+- 🌐 Automatic OpenGraph image generation
+- 🖨️ Adapted styles for printing (try printing this!)

+Start your own blog like this one using the [Github template repository](https://github.com/finxol/nuxt-blog-template).

 ## Architecture